-The vegan pie crust that inspired this pot pie
+The healthy pie crust that inspired this vegan pot pie

 - The pie crust is oil-free and vegan, and can be gluten-free, too.
-For today’s savory pot pie recipe, the crust requires only 3 ingredients (because we don’t need the sugar).
+For today's savory pot pie recipe, the crust requires only 3 ingredients (because we don't need the sweetener).

 - almond flour